-The Erasmus Mundus Masters Program in Public Policy (Mundus MAPP), which was established in 2007, is a two-year-long international Masters course funded by the European Commission and offered by four top-ranked European institutions: Central European University, Budapest (Hungary), International Institute of Social Studies of Erasmus University Rotterdam (the Netherlands), Institut Barcelona d'Estudis Internacionals (Spain) and the University of York (UK).
-The program is coordinated by Central European University.
+Mundus MAPP is a two-year-long international joint Masters program in Public Policy, offered by four top-ranked European institutions: Central European University, Budapest (Hungary), International Institute of Social Studies of Erasmus University Rotterdam (the Netherlands), Institut Barcelona d'Estudis Internacionals (Spain) and the University of York (UK).
+Established in 2007, the program operates as an Erasmus Mundus Joint Master Degree Program funded by the European Commission.

 Mundus MAPP directly responds to the educational needs created by the rapidly changing global environment and new public policy challenges.
 The program equips graduates with the conceptual knowledge and hard skills that are necessary for understanding and decisively intervening in contemporary transnational policy problems, from climate change to international terrorism or financial regulatory failure.
 It provides a detailed and systematic understanding of how political institutions, processes and public policies operate and interact from the global political economy through to national and local levels with a direct focus on European engagements at these levels of governance.
 Inter-disciplinarity and practical application of conceptual knowledge are hallmarks of Mundus MAPP.